- Hide menu

 Yes, of course you can cancel whenever you wish.
 You will continue to have access to NouveauRaw until the end of your prepaid month or year.

-Should you decide to cancel, simply click on Your Member Info in the main menu, do not cancel through your credit card or Paypal directly.
+Should you decide to cancel, simply go to your Members Home Page by clicking on the NouveauRaw logo found in the upper left hand corner.
+Scroll down to the bottom and press “Cancel Membership.
+Please do not cancel through your credit card or Paypal directly.

 You will continue to have access to NouveauRaw until the end of your prepaid month or year.